-The South-west Alaska Project, comprised of the Luna-Quicksilver and Kisa properties, is located in the southern Kuskokwim Mountains of south-western Alaska approximately 520 km west-south-west of Anchorage.
+The South-west Alaska Project, comprised of the Luna-Quicksilver, Kisa and Gemuk properties, is located in the southern Kuskokwim Mountains of south-western Alaska approximately 520 km west-south-west of Anchorage.
 The Project comprises a total of 171 State of Alaska MTRSC mining claims covering a total of approximately 10,976 ha (109.77 km²).

 The Project area lies at the south-west end of the Tintina Gold Province, an arcuate, 200-km wide, 1,200-km long metallogenic province bounded by the Tintina-Kaltag fault systems on the north and the Denali-Fairwell fault systems on the south and extending from northern British Columbia into south-western Alaska.
 The province includes such large gold deposits as Pogo, Fort Knox, True North, Donlin Creek, and Shotgun and remains a prime area for gold exploration.
 The Project Properties are situated in the Kuskokwim Mineral Belt.
 The region has been an important placer gold and lode mercury producer in southwestern Alaska.